flexiooss/flexio-templating-tool/README.md

 * `template` directory
 * `post_build_tasks` directory (optional)

-You can use the template template (new_template), which is located in this project's git repository to generate a basic template.
+You can use the template template (new_template), which is located in this project's git repository, to generate a basic template.

 ### Configuration file
 ```json